DataDog/hiring-engineers/answers.md

 ![Flask Trace](/eplee123/APM1.png)

 ![Flask Trace](/eplee123/APM2.png)

 ![Flask Trace Metrics](/eplee123/APM3.png)

 - Bonus Question: A service in Datadog APM is a set of processes that work together that provide some functionality.
 An application can be looked at as comprised of multiple services.
 For example, an application can have a web app service, database service and cache service.
 Datadog monitors each service for metrics such as requests, latency (average, max, p75, p95, p99), error rate, etc.  A resource is a particular query / request to a *service*.
 For a web application service, a resource can be /api/apm or /api/trace.
 Using a SQL database service as an example, a query (select * from users) is a resource.

+### *Final Question*
+The world is becoming connected and becoming "smart".
+And so, there are many creative ways to monitoring.
+IOT and smart devices are becoming mainstream and continuing to advance.
+Examples: the connected home and connected car.
+Potentially Datadog can be used to collect metrics, events and data in order to aggregate, correlate and analyze.
+For example, a set of smart home devices, that may be independent on its own; can be related (high temperature, power usage) can lead to potential power outage.
+So some warnings or alerts can be triggered to take some action, such as turning off appliances and/or electronics.
+Another example is wine production where the fermentation and production processes are automated and controlled.
+Aggregating and correlating metrics, events and data can provide some insightful analytics such that high quality of the wine produced is maintained.